candoumbe/Forms/README.md

 }
 ```

-whereas the following representation will be sent when `account.balance < 0`
+whereas the following representation would be sent when `balance < 0`

 ```json
 {